Initial Guide to Sources

 Identify and talk with someone who can guide your inquiries in their initial unformed stage by providing you with leads to key people to read and contact.
 You do this so as to avoid finding out late in the project that there was a key person or article that you should have known about weeks before.

-Note: Making contact with an initial guide is different from interviewing someone.
-Interviewing makes sense later, under Phase F
+your ideas or drafts.
+It is also different from interviewing someone, which makes sense later, under Phase F

-(see Phase B
+(See Phase B